 Addiction is one of the most significant issues that face our modern society, and it has only grown worse over time.
 More potent substances have contributed to the increasing number of people developing addictions.
 With how massive of a problem this has been for so long, it has led to numerous studies and research regarding the causes and factors behind addiction.
-The studies have varied in their exact premises about addiction, such as whether it is biological, psychological, behavior related, etc. These different studies have had a wide range of results, and this has also lead to numerous types of treatment designed around varying premises.
+The studies have varied in their exact premises about addiction, such as whether it is biological, psychological, behavior related, how motivation affects addiction, etc. These different studies have had a wide range of results, and this has also lead to numerous types of treatment designed around varying premises.
 For some time, a broad consensus about addiction has been that it is a habitual type of behavior and many treatment types were geared in this direction.
 Although, a new study may have shed some new light and displayed that addiction might be more linked to motivation, rather than habit.
 Let’s take a closer look at how motivation affects addiction and recovery.

 The recent research was done by Brian Singer and colleagues.
 Singer, lead author of the study, is at the Open University of England and was also a former psychology researcher at the University of Michigan.
 As with many other addiction studies, this one involved using rats to observe specific behaviors, with the tested substance being cocaine.
 Although, this study differed in a major way, particularly in the tasks required by the rats to receive a reward.
 Previous studies typically involved repetitive behaviors like pressing a lever to obtain drugs, whereas the new study had the rats completing increasingly harder puzzles to receive the reward.